 A lateral meniscus tear is an injury to the semi-circular cartilage on the outside of the knee joint.
 Symptoms include tenderness and pain around the outside surface of the knee.
 Each knee joint has two crescent-shaped cartilage menisci which cushion and support the knee.
-They can be injured by twisting or a traumatic injury as well as degenerating over time.
+They can be injured by twisting or a traumatic injury, as well as degenerating over time.

-Lateral meniscus injury explained
+Lateral meniscus injury causes & anatomy

 Each knee joint has two crescent-shaped cartilage menisci.
 These lie on the inside (medial) and outside (lateral) edges of the top of the tibia or shin bone, also known as the tibial plateau.
 They act as shock absorbers for the knee as well as providing support and stability for the joint.
 Injuries to either meniscus can prevent normal use of the knee.